After knowing of the most “common” strokes in racket sports, let's look at a specific gesture that is only used in padel: the tray.

 Once the ball is impacted, we will resume our pressure forward to recover the position at the net and play a nice volley.

-La bandeja is a blow which requires a great physical effort when impacted in a high way.
-For girls, Léa Godallier is an expert in the field.
-Look at how the preparation is made, very early, a beautiful suspension which aims to get the ball as high as possible to accompany it down, then finally the rotation of the body thanks to the strength of the abdominals.
+The bandeja is a shot that requires great physical effort when it is hit high.
+Among the girls, Léa Godallier is an expert in this area.
+Look at how the preparation is done, very early, a nice suspension that aims to get the ball as high as possible to accompany it down, then finally the rotation of the body thanks to the strength of the abdominals.

 The final word will be the end of the gesture which will vary according to the players between the arm in a sling around the neck or at the level of the belt like a knight who puts his sword back in the scabbard, it will depend on whether your ball tends to finish its stroke in the net or in the bottom window.